TheLinuxGuy-ssh/MacOS-Simulator/README.md

 you might not find much to do here since the project has been a lot more focused on backend and its super efficient scalability, with the best possible methods of scalability in terms of apps with lots of features such as appcompilers as a way for the future of the project to make external apps installable on the simulator by its future community

+## Features to be added for next build

+- AboutPackage App for gathering info for items and displaying it to the frontend User.
+- Additional Terminal commands to create and delete files

 ## What works:
+- Application state Management
+- About Current Browser window in topbar
 - Basic OS animations
   - app open dock
   - app minimise/maximise